 I tried my best to give him and me a memorable time on the Cape.
 We played putt-putt golf, and I arranged a playdate at the beach with a friend and her son from Brooklyn who were up visiting family.
-A few times, I paid a babysitter to play with him outside, but most of the time he was on the iPad becoming a video game addict.
+A few times, I paid a babysitter to play with him outside, but most of the time he was on the iPad.
 We had only five weeks to get the house in order, and the clock was ticking.

 It’s OK, other moms on Facebook assured me.
 Our children are having the exact same summer as Parker.
 Just not on Cape Cod.
 Rather, in our tiny NYC apartments, which we have not left since March 15.

 Just like on an HGTV show, things did not always go as planned.
 We would wake up with plans to drive screws into the deck only to find out the deck was barely hanging on to the side of the house and had to be fixed or someone could fall and we would be sued.
 Thank goodness for the carpenter ant infestation or we may never have learned this.

 Then there was drama, like the time Nick argued with someone over the project and then announced to me with tears in his eyes that he was mentally and physically exhausted and wanted to pack up and go home that night.

 “But honey, we can’t,” I gently told him.
 “I still have two rugs from Overstock and a headboard that haven’t come in yet.”

 When it came to furnishing the house, I put myself on a strict budget.
 The house wasn’t yet on Airbnb and VRBO and we had no idea if it would get rented.
 Plus, what if Nick’s brothers and their wives hated my choices?
 What if, in the end, we end up selling the house and I had spent thousands of dollars on furnishings we never really needed?